BOZOAHH/FEROUYA/README.md

 - **High Compatibility**: Supports a wide range of GameCube and Wii games.
 - **Customizable Controls**: Offers customizable on-screen controls and OUYA controller support.
 - **Enhanced Graphics**: Includes various graphical enhancements and options for better visual quality.

+## Early Access Notice

+Please note that this project is in very early access.
+It is not yet fully optimized for the original OUYA hardware without hardware modification.
+As such, performance may not be optimal out of the box.
+To achieve better performance, please apply the following configurations in the settings:

+### Settings Configuration

+**CPU Section:**
+- Dual Core: Enabled
+- CPU Core: JIT ARM Recompiler

+**Controller Settings:**
+1. Go to GameCube Controller Bindings.
+2. Choose Controller 1-4 depending on how many controllers are connected (e.g., do controller 1 for controller 1, do controller 2 for controller 2).
+3. Click enable and modify the configuration to your liking.

+**Video:**
+- Backend: OpenGL ES
+- Show FPS: On

+**Enhancements:**
+- Scaled EFB Copy: Enabled

+**Hacks:**
+- Ignore Format Changes: Enabled
+- Fast Depth Calculation: Enabled

+With these settings, you should experience improved performance and a better gaming experience.

 ## Installation